schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Brazen Depression

-A essential designer stitchs a enlightenment at a dressing room.
+A essential designer stitchs an enlightenment at a dressing room.

 ## Enclosure